-Many people turn to lemon ginger tea to increase their health, due to its ability to boost the immune system, reduce fever, improve cognition, regulate blood sugar, aid digestion, soothe pain, increase hair health and protect the skin.
+Many people turn to lemon ginger tea to improve their health, due to its ability to possibly boost the immune system, reduce fever, improve cognition, regulate blood sugar, aid in digestion, soothe pain, and promote healthy hair and skin.

 Benefits of Lemon Ginger Tea

 Both lemon and ginger might have antioxidant and immune-boosting effects and these properties aid in stimulating metabolism.
 Despite it being called a tea, lemon ginger tea is actually an infusion of lemon juice and ginger root, and it does not technically use any tea leaves.
 However, this doesn’t make it any less powerful for your health.
 For thousands of years, lemon and ginger have been important components of traditional medicine, and when used individually, they can have impressive effects on the body.
 However, when the two ingredients are combined in a beverage, they become even more important for health.